niru-0105/MS-Engage-2022/README.md

 ```bash
   python manage.py runserver
 ```
-9. Now open browser and enter web address as 'localhost:8000' or 'http://127.0.0.1:8000/', now use the Killcrime web app and enjoy.
+9. Onece the server started, open browser and enter web address as 'localhost:8000' or 'http://127.0.0.1:8000/', now use the Killcrime web app and enjoy.

 ## Demo